 Why MQTT Protocol Matters in Modern Technology

-MQTT has become increasingly important due to the rapid expansion of connected devices and real-time data systems.
-As industries adopt IoT solutions, efficient communication protocols are essential for managing large-scale device networks.
+MQTT has become essential due to the rapid growth of connected devices and real-time systems.
+It supports efficient communication across large networks.

 - Smart cities and infrastructure monitoring